 If you know that you're not going to finish a jar of the fresh veggies, pour them out onto a food dehydrator tray and dry them.
 They can used later in seasoning mix recipes, homemade soup mixes, ground into fruit powder or vegetable powder to add (hidden) nutrition in baked goods.

 If the veggies are prepared ahead of time this step takes a couple seconds of your time and energy and the rewards are endless.

 - Learn food Drying Basics- such as how long to dry fruits, how long to dry veggies, how long to dry fresh herbs, meats, poultry and more

 - How to Use Dried Veggies in Recipes

 - Fruit Powders- How to make them & what to use them in

-- Mug Mix Recipes- Individual Serving Sizes - great
+- Mug Mix Recipes- Individual Serving Sizes - great for just

 - Soup Mix Recipes - hundreds of soup mix recipes that use dried veggies

 - Seasoning Mixes- one of my favorites is a Copycat Good Season Italian Dressing Mix recipe This one uses up leftover bell peppers, carrots and onions.